 Those little noses run (a lot) and there's always a cough or cold going around.

-So it can be tricky to know if it's something to keep them at home for, especially during the Covid pandemic.
+So it can be tricky to know if it's something to keep them at home for.

-There are guidelines set out by the government for nurseries and schools saying when a child should be allowed to go and when they should be kept at home when unwell.
+There are guidelines set out by the government for nurseries and schools saying when a child should be allowed to go and when they should be kept at home.

 The NHS says that if your child is well enough to go to school, but they have an infection that could be passed on, such as a cold sore or head lice, then let their teacher know.

 Also, if you do decide to keep your child at home, it's important that school is called to let them know.

 Here's a full list of illnesses your child may come down with and if you should keep them home, according to the NHS: